Note: The links below will

 scheduled to dock Tuesday at 7:44 p.m.
 CDT, or Wednesday at 00:44 GMT.

 Rover or Orbiter?
-NASA has temporarily for the next mission to Mars.
+NASA has temporarily put

-Today In Space History: today
+Today In Space History: Fifty years ago today

-(), the took place from Cape Canaveral,
+(24 July 1950), the first rocket launch took place from Cape Canaveral,

-commonly refer to as "" is
+commonly refer to as "The Cape" is

 now actually two separate

-facilities - one civilian (NASA's , on Merrit Island, where the Space
+facilities - one civilian (NASA's Kennedy Space

-Shuttle and the moon rockets launch from), and one military (, on Cape Canaveral proper, where from - and the site of Mercury,
+Force Base, on Cape Canaveral proper, where unmanned rockets launch from - and the site of Mercury,

-Gemini, and early Apollo ).
+Gemini, and early Apollo launches).
 NASA recalls:

 Fifty years ago today, the first successful rocket launches took